mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/storage-loader/4-Loading-shredded-types.md

 ## 6. Next steps

-That's it for configuring StorageLoader for shredding.
+That's it for configuring pipeline for shredding.
 You should be ready to load shredded types into Redshift.